Vehicle: History

 Boats were used between 4000 -3000 BC in Sumer, ancient Egypt and in the Indian Ocean.

 There is evidence of camel pulled wheeled vehicles about 4000–3000 BC.

 The earliest evidence of a wagonway, a predecessor of the railway, found so far was the 6 to 8.5 km long Diolkos wagonway, which transported boats across the Isthmus of Corinth in Greece since around 600 BC.
 Wheeled vehicles pulled by men and animals ran in grooves in limestone, which provided the track element, preventing the wagons from leaving the intended route.

 In 200 CE, Ma Jun built a south-pointing chariot, a vehicle with an early form of guidance system.

 The stagecoach, a four-wheeled vehicle drawn by horses, originated in 13th century England.

-Railways began reappearing in Europe after the Dark Ages.
+Railways began reappearing in Europe during the Late Middle Ages.
 The earliest known record of a railway in Europe from this period is a stained-glass window in the Minster of Freiburg im Breisgau dating from around 1350.
 In 1515, Cardinal Matthäus Lang wrote a description of the Reisszug, a funicular railway at the Hohensalzburg Fortress in Austria.
 The line originally used wooden rails and a hemp haulage rope and was operated by human or animal power, through a treadwheel.
 1769: Nicolas-Joseph Cugnot is often credited with building the first self-propelled mechanical vehicle or automobile in 1769.

 In Russia, in the 1780s, Ivan Kulibin developed a human-pedalled, three-wheeled carriage with modern features such as a flywheel, brake, gear box and bearings; however, it was not developed further.